dana-team/container-app-operator/docs/build-from-source/design/hld/plan-shipwright.md

 ## Prerequisites
 - This feature requires **Shipwright Build** as a `Capp` prerequisite.
 - Shipwright Build requires **Tekton Pipelines**.
-- Builds run via **Shipwright strategies** (`BuildStrategy` / `ClusterBuildStrategy`).
 - The platform provides build defaults and policy centrally.

 ## What users get
 `Capp` can be created with **a code source**.
 The platform will:
-- Build a container image from source (Shipwright-managed build)
+- Build a container image from source
 - Deploy the app using the produced image
-- Rebuild automatically when new commits land (optional / policy-controlled)
+- Rebuild automatically when new commits land

 Users do **not** need to know (or choose) how the build is implemented.
-They can optionally include a `Dockerfile` in the repo; the platform will auto-select the appropriate build strategy.

 ## Design principle
 Keep a stable contract: